ZeEzTw/RootCalib/README.md

 This feature allows you to refine peak positions or calibrate histograms with different sets of peaks.
 Is just an example to show the capability of extension with the code arhitecture.
 ## Error Codes:

 	0: Program finished successfully.

 	1: Too few arguments to run.
+	   Fired by: ArgumentsManager::parseArguments()
+	   Solution: Please provide the necessary arguments.
+Use -h for help.

-    2: Source names for calibration are not valid (check spelling).
+	2: Source names for calibration are not valid.
+	   Fired by: ArgumentsManager::validateSourceNames()
+	   Solution: Check the spelling of the source names or open the file calibration_sources.json in data to see the available names.
+You can also run the program without -s to let the User Interface suggest sources.

-    3: Input file is not valid, or it cannot be opened (check spelling).
+	3: Input file is invalid or cannot be opened.
+	   Fired by: Histogram::loadHistogramFile()
+	   Solution: Check the spelling of the input file path.

-    4: TH2F histogram with data is not valid (check spelling).
+	4: The TH2F histogram with data is not valid.
+	   Fired by: Histogram::loadHistogram()
+	   Solution: Check the spelling of the histogram name (default is mDelila_raw) or ensure the input file path is correct.

-    5. No valid peaks for calibration (number of peaks = 0).
-Histogram.cpp calibratePeaksByDegree()
+	5: No valid peaks for calibration (number of peaks = 0).
+	   Fired by: Histogram.cpp calibratePeaksByDegree()
+	   Solution: Ensure that there are valid peaks in the data.

+	6: Output file is invalid or cannot be opened.
+	   Fired by: Histogram::saveHistogram(), saveCombined(), or similar functions.
+	   Solution: Check the spelling of the output file path.
+If this path is not specified, it will be created automatically.

+	7: No peaks available for calibration. n = 0.
+	   Fired by: Histogram::getBestDegree()
+	   Solution: Probably no peaks pass the conditions (check LUT file, input data from terminal or default conditions).
+	   Additional: If a histogram name was provided, it will be shown in the error message.

+	8: LUT file not found.
+	   Fired by: ArgumentsManager::parseJsonFile()
+	   Solution: Check the spelling of the LUT file path.